syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-This method will return an index of the start column index in the grid.
-By default, the method returns 0 if the grid does not have any column.
+This method will return an index of the start column index in the SfDataGrid..

 ## GetDetailsViewDataGridRowIndex(DetailsViewDataGrid detailsViewDataGrid)